peekxc/move_schedules/reviews_jact.md

 **10/06/2023:** This document records the reviews we obtained from a prior submission of the manuscript to the *Journal of Applied and Computational Topology* (JACT) for the submission _Move Schedules: Fast persistence computations in coarse dynamic settings_.

-## Overall changes:
+## Overall changes

-In this iteration, we've revised the paper to improve readability, streamline the presentation further, and address the concerns of the reviewers. *Overall*, the paper has not been altered dramatically in content or formatting---sections 1, 2, 4, and 5 have only had minor edits to incorporate reviewer feedback.
-In particular, the main changes we have made include:
+In this iteration, we've revised the paper to improve readability, streamline the presentation further, and address the concerns of the reviewers.
+Overall, the paper has not been altered dramatically in either content or structure---sections 1, 2, 4, and 5 have only had minor edits based on reviewer feedback.
+The main changes in this revision include:

-- Pseudocode for moves has been re-included into the paper from the appendix
+- Various pseudocode has been re-included into the main paper from the appendix, per reviewer feedback
-- Scheduling algorithm pseudocode simplified into "online" form & its notation has also been simplified
--
-- Part of proposition 3 has been split into an additional result (corollary 2) for clarity.
+- Section 3 introduction has been partially re-written to better present the main ideas
+- Section 3.4 has been partially re-written with added figures, per reviewer feedback
 - All known grammatical errors have been fixed.

-We hope that.
+The corresponding point-by-point feedback is given below.
+We thank the reviewers for the constructive feedback given.

 ## Reviewer 1

 > As a reader with a TDA background, I find the notation and terminology used to describe permutations in the paper quite challenging to comprehend.
 For example, at page 15, the concept of the LCS of two filtrations is introduced... but later, the
 > LCS of two permutations is extensively discussed in section 3.3.

-- We have re-written the first outline section in Section 3 to make it clear that we are indeed working with a representation of the symmetric group induced from the subgroup of permutations of simplexwise filtrations.
+- We have re-written the first outline section in Section 3 to make it clear that we are indeed just working with permutations of the set {1, ..., m} and how these translate to simplexwise filtrations.

 >  Additionally, I encountered confusion regarding the term "symbols in L" mentioned on page 22, as well as the discussion of array A on page 26.

 - The use of "symbols" terminology was motivated by its widespread use in the context of edit operations on strings (see, for example, the paper we cite on the complexity of the LCS problem (ref.
-31); we agree that its use in this paper is superfluous, . and thus we've have removed its usage throughout, preferring pure set-theoretic terminology.
+31)); we agree that its use in this paper is superfluous and thus we've have removed its usage throughout, preferring pure set-theoretic terminology.

 >  Considering the authors' great examples for Vineyard algorithm 2.2 and 2.3, and that scheduling is the main contribution of this paper, I would love to see some examples. specifically:
 >